orangci/walls/README.md

 # orangc's walls
 Yoh!
 This is my repository of wallpapers which I've collected over the years.
 A catppuccin-mocha version is available [here](https://github.com/orangci/walls-catppuccin-mocha).

 > Disclaimer: These wallpapers are sourced from many, many, many sources on the internet.
 I did not make any of these, although I have *edited* several of them a little bit.
 Zero credit belongs to me in that regard, I'm simply the collector.
-If you are the artist of one of these wallpapers, please **contact me** at , where I will happily take the wallpaper down or add credit in this README.
+If you are the artist of one of these wallpapers, please [**contact me**](https://orangc.net), I will happily take the wallpaper down or add credit in this README.
 # Preview
 | Column 1 | Column 2 | Column 3 | Column 4 |
 |---------|---------|---------|---------|